Bob Island

-Bob Island is a rocky island 1 nmi long and 145 m high, lying 4 nmi southeast of Cape Errera, on Wiencke Island in the Palmer Archipelago.
+Bob Island is a rocky island 1 nmi long and 145 m high, lying 4 nmi southeast of Cape Errera, on Wiencke Island in the Palmer Archipelago off the coast of Antarctica.
 An island in this vicinity was surveyed and photographed by the Belgian Antarctic Expedition (BelgAE) under Gerlache in the year 1898.
 It was originally called "Ile Famine", but in the reports resulting from the expedition it was renamed "Ile Bob".
 In a survey of the area in 1955, the Falkland Islands Dependencies Survey (FIDS) made a landing on this island.
 Although it differs somewhat in size and position from the BelgAE reports, the FIDS found it closely resembles the BelgAE photograph and consider it to be the island originally named.